Chapter_Zero_UK_Green_Day_policy_announcements

 • Clarity on taxation could help build confidence in UK’s green investment market: There were a range of taxation announcements in this year’s Budget, including the Corporate Tax Roadmap 2024, which outlines the headline plans for Corporation Tax over the coming years.
 The Roadmap’s key commitments include developing and consulting on a new process to give investors in major projects increased advance certainty on the tax that will apply.
 Such clarity could help build confidence in the UK’s green investment market and kickstart the delivery of long-term green innovation and infrastructure projects.

-• Government launch paper on 10-year Modern Industrial Strategy for sustainable and resilient growth: The Government has launched a green paper, Invest 2035: the UK’s Modern Industrial Strategy, setting out a 10-year plan to “drive sustainable, inclusive and resilient growth and deliver the certainty and stability businesses need to invest across the UK”, with a focus on priority high-growth sectors: advanced manufacturing, clean energy industries, creative industries, defence, digital and technologies, financial services, life sciences, and professional and business services.
-A public consultation is currently underway to help inform the Strategy prior to its publication in Spring 2025, offering businesses an opportunity to ensure that forward-looking priorities and climate transition planning goals are in alignment with and supported by the Government’s agenda for clean growth.
+• Government consultation on 10-year modern industrial strategy for sustainable and resilient growth: The Government has launched a green paper, Invest 2035: the UK’s Modern Industrial Strategy, setting out a 10-year plan to “drive sustainable, inclusive and resilient growth and deliver the certainty and stability businesses need to invest across the UK”, with a focus on priority high-growth sectors: advanced manufacturing, clean energy industries, creative industries, defence, digital and technologies, financial services, life sciences, and professional and business services.
+A public consultation is currently underway to help inform the strategy prior to its publication in Spring 2025, offering businesses an opportunity to ensure that forward-looking priorities and climate transition planning goals are in alignment with and supported by the Government’s agenda for clean growth.

 Board discussion questions